pbollhorn/movie-app/README.md

 - DigitalOcean - Cloud hosting provider
 - Ubuntu 22 - OS running on the cloud server
 - Docker - For containerization
-- Jetty - For serving the backend
+- Jetty (embedded in Javalin) - For serving the backend
-- Caddy - For serving the frontend
+- Caddy - For serving the frontend, reverse proxy and automatic HTTPS certificate

 ### Tools
 - VS Code - For frontend development